nickreich/data-stories-2016/pages/homework.md

   * Run two simple linear regressions each with different predictor variables.
 Interpret the results.
 Plot a scatterplot of each regression and include the fitted line on the graph.
 Rescale your explanatory variables if necessary to obtain a meaningful interpretation of beta0.
 -->

+_Due Thursday 2/25, 5pm_
+ - Read OpenIntro Chapter 7.
+ - [Lab 2](../assets/lab2-slr/lab2-slr.pdf).
+You should hand in an html created with RMarkdown file that shows your code as well as has your written responses to the exercises.

 _Due Thursday 2/18_

  - Read Kaplan Chapter 8.